GhadiTaha99/Etch-a-Sketch/README.md

 Etch-A-Sketch built using HTML, CSS and vanilla Javascript.
+For a live preview [click here!](https://ghaditaha99.github.io/Etch-a-Sketch/)